 Our advanced ultra-efficient hydroponic grow system will use a recycled water system to conserve as much water as possible.
 The system not only helps maximize plant yield but also will provide thorough root aeration and precise nutrient delivery to our plants.
 Unlike drain-to-waste systems which rely on great quantities of water and waste precious fertilizer, our planned recirculating hydroponic setup is expected to conserve millions of gallons of water a year, while requiring 15% less fertilizer.
 This recirculating system will also protect against nitrogen-laden pollutant making its way down the drain.

 We understand that proper disposal of our hydroponic waste water is critically important, as improper disposal can over-nourish water bodies and introduce toxic pollutants that are damaging to aquatic life.
 We’ve found a solution: a neighbourhood dog park, which will be built alongside our property, where our neighbours and their pets can enjoy a lush lawn fed by repurposed hydroponic waste water.
-This green space will not only provide the community a space to come together, but will also use nature to phytoremediate the nutrient-rich water before it finds its way back to natural water bodies.
+This green space will not only provide the community with a space to come together but will also use nature to phytoremediate the nutrient-rich water before it finds its way back to natural water bodies.

-“If improved practices applicable to commercial agricultural greenhouses are any indication, the energy use for indoor cannabis production can be reduced dramatically,” said by Evan Mills Ph.D., author of “Up In Smoke: The Carbon Footprint of Indoor Cannabis,” published in the Journal of Energy Policy.
+“If improved practices applicable to commercial agricultural glasshouses are any indication, the energy use for indoor cannabis production can be reduced dramatically,” said by Evan Mills Ph.D., author of “Up In Smoke: The Carbon Footprint of Indoor Cannabis,” published in the Journal of Energy Policy.
 “Cost-effective efficiency improvements of 75 percent are conceivable, which would yield energy savings of about $25,000/year for a generic 10-module growing room.”

 Keeping it clean